YaLTeR/niri/wiki/Xwayland.md

 With fullscreen game inside a fullscreen Xwayland you get pretty much a normal gaming experience.

+A Xwayland window respawning every few seconds indicates that no X11 windowmanager is running.

 One caveat is that currently rootful Xwayland doesn't seem to share clipboard with the compositor.
 For textual data you can do it manually using [wl-clipboard](https://github.com/bugaevc/wl-clipboard), for example: